 Students have also driven elite programs in art, music and horse riding through individualised programs.

 Fitness Centre/ Gym

 TC has its own modern commercial Fitness Centre and students are able to take personal fitness as an elective.
-A second fitness space will open in 2017 as well as the opportunity for before school, lunchtime and afterschool classes.
+A second fitness space opened in 2017 to act as a self defence space, as well as the opportunity for before school, lunchtime and after school classes for these facilities.

 Gifted and Talented Students